atomousek/WHyTeS/README.md

 # WHyTeS

 This repo contains datasets and experiments related to the MESAS 2018.
-The readme will be extended based on the ECMR reviews.
+The readme will be extended.